Trustlink

 • Keep paying all utility bills

-If you are paying a mortgage, it is important to note that you will not have access to online accounts.
-You must pay by mail or phone and your bank can help advise you how to go about keeping up with your mortgage payments.
+If you are paying a mortgage, you cannot access online accounts.
+You must pay by mail or phone, and your bank can help advise you on how to keep making mortgage payments.
+If all goes well about 60 days after your 341A Meeting, the trustee will declare your case a no-asset case, and all your unsecured debts will be discharged.

 Client Reviews